tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ## Create a template in Intune

-In this section, we create an admin template in Intune, look at some settings in **Group Policy Management**, and compare the same setting in Intune.
+In this section, we create an administrative template in Intune, look at some settings in **Group Policy Management**, and compare the same setting in Intune.
 The goal is to show a setting in group policy, and show the same setting in Intune.

 1. In the Endpoint Manager admin center, select **Devices** > **Configuration profiles** > **Create profile**.
 2. Enter the following properties: